Table of Contents

 The Sydney Cricket Ground traditionally hosts Australia’s first test of the New Year.
 Opened in 1848, the Sydney Cricket Ground currently hosts cricket, AFL and both codes of rugby and its capacity is relatively modest at 48,601.

-The Sydney Cricket Ground serves for the Sydney Sixers as their main home ground.
+The Sydney Cricket Ground serves as the Sydney Sixers’ main home ground in the Big Bash League.

 4. Brisbane Cricket Ground